Health Topics

 To do a sweat test, a health care professional will collect a sample of sweat from you or your child.
 This takes about an hour and usually includes the following steps:

-- To cause sweating, an odorless chemical (pilocarpine) will be applied to a small area of the forearm or leg.
+- To cause sweating, an odorless chemical (pilocarpine) will be applied to the small area of the forearm or leg.
 An electrode will be taped over the area.

 - A weak electrical current will be sent through the electrode to make the chemical seep into the skin.
 This may cause a little tingling or warmth.